jdidion/atropos/paper/README.md

 # 2. Simulate reads (optional)

 There are already 3 simulated data sets.
-If you'd like to re-create these, in the workflow/data/simulated directory run:
+If you'd like to re-create these or add additional data sets, in the containers/data/simulated directory run:

     ./install.sh
     ./simulate_reads.sh

+# 3. Build containers (optional)

+All of the containers defined in the 'containers' subdirectory have already been built and pushed to Docker hub.
+For full reproducibility, you are free to build the containers yourself, but you'll need to update the scripts to pull them from your own Docker Hub repository.

-# 3. Run the workflows
+# 4. Run the workflows

 In the 'workflow' directory, run: